TOAST-DOCS/Face-Recognition/zh/api-guide.md

 ### Create Groups

 - This API creates groups.
-You can use "[Register Face](./api-guide/#add-face)" to a created group to register faces.
+You can use [Register Face](./api-guide/#add-face) to a created group to register faces.

 #### Request
 [URI]